By François Ross

 - Departmentals offer a “land and expand,” rapid and agile deployment focused on self-service, while deploying enterprise-wide may require more creativity and externally implemented components to address governance, security and large-scale deployment automation.

 - Traditionals require a more design-focused deployment, with the key elements of an enterprise BI solution, leveraging those elements to support self-service data exploration and visualization capabilities.

-By considering and potentially applying those principles, you may end up with the ideal deployment strategy and adoption.
+By considering and potentially applying those principles, you may end up with the ideal department or enterprise business intelligence deployment strategy and adoption.